MontpellierRessourcesImagerie/napari-tree-rings/README.md

 - Run button on the Segment Rings tag: find the rings in just one image.
 - Run Batch button on the Batch Segment Trunk tag: runs all the images in the folder.

-Users can also modify certain parameters, including the batch size or the expected ring thickness (in pixels).
+Users can also modify certain parameters, including the batch size.
 The interface's goal is to assist biologists without having programming expertise by being user-friendly.

 If accessible, the unit of micrometres will be used to determine the parameters; if not, pixels will be used.
 The calculated parameters are made up of:
-- bbox: The bounding box's minimum and maximum coordinates on the horizontal and vertical axes make up the calculated parameters.
+- bbox: The bounding box’s minimum and maximum coordinates on the horizontal and vertical axes.
-- area: region's area.
+- area: Region’s area.
-- area_convex: area, which is the smallest convex polygon enclosing the region, of the convex hull image.
+- area_convex: Area of the convex hull image, which is the smallest convex polygon enclosing the region.
-- axis_major_length: length of the ring borders' main axis
+- axis_major_length: Length of the ring boundaries’ major axis.
-- axis_minor_length: length of the ring borders' minor axis
+- axis_minor_length: Length of the ring boundaries’ minor axis.
 - eccentricity: The eccentricity, which ranges from 0 to 1, is the focal distance divided by the major axis length.
-When the maximum Feret's diameter, which is the largest distance between points across the convex hull, is zero, the region becomes a circle.
+When the eccentricity is zero, the region becomes a circle.
-- orientation: angle, measured in radians and ranging from $-pi/2$ to $pi/2$ anticlockwise, between the main axis and the vertical axis.
+- orientation: Angle between the major axis and the vertical axis, measured in radians and ranging from -pi/2 to pi/2 anticlockwise.
-- area_growth: the area between the two ring boundaries that experiences growth over the course of a year.
+- area_growth: The area between the two ring boundaries that experiences growth over a year (except the cases of pith and bark).

 ## Installation